JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-close.png)

-Now we have the url of the endpoint.
+Now we have the URL of the endpoint.
 We will call it inside the Azure Function.

 ## Altering the azure function for Microsoft Flow access